ggfisher/hello-world/access_path_selection_calculation.md

 ### Assume we are considering the hash index **Hash(a)** - how much does it cost for a hash index?

-10,000 beause a hash index is only good for equalities so we have to scan anyway.
+10,000 beause a hash index is only good for equalities so we have to scan all pages.

 ### Assume a primary B+ Tree index on R(a).
 How many page accesses will the query cost?
 It will be helpful to compute: